jcs-elpa/company-emojify/README.md

 #### `company-emojify-document`

-Display information about the emoji in document buffer.
+Display information about the emoji in document buffer, default to `t`.

 ## :question: FAQ